 Chicken-zucchini with wraps; or serve them plain (photo courtesy Good Eggs).

 Eight-ball squash, the size of softballs, are an heirloom variety (some are hybrids), can be found at some markets—or grow your own with seeds from Burpee.

 YELLOW SUMMER SQUASH & ZUCCHINI: THE DIFFERENCE

 In terms of cooking and eating, there is no difference; although some find that yellow summer squash (straight neck or crook neck) to be a bit sweeter.

 Both belong to the genus and species Cucurbita pepo, which originated in Mexico.
 Their species siblings include winter squash such as the field pumpkin and acorn squash, among others.
 All are subspecies of the pepo species.

 How can these latter thick-skinned winter squashes be siblings of the delicate-skinned summer squash?

-Summer squash are picked while still immature and thin-skinned, so that the skin and and seeds are still soft and edible.
+Summer squash is picked while still immature and thin-skinned so that the skin and seeds are still soft and edible.
 They also grow on bush-type plants that do not spread across the ground, like winter squash and pumpkin.
 A few healthy and well-maintained plants produce abundant yields.

 Comments are closed.